mzazon/awesome-cloud-projects/aws/data-lake-fine-grained-access/data-lake-fine-grained-access.md

 1. **Enable Lake Formation and Configure Data Lake Administrator**:

    Lake Formation requires an initial setup to designate data lake administrators who can manage permissions and configure access controls.
-The data lake administrator role is crucial for implementing fine-grained access controls and differs from standard IAM administration by focusing specifically on data governance and access management.
+The data lake administrator role is crucial for implementing fine-grained access controls and differs from standard IAM administration by focusing specifically on data governance and access management within the Lake Formation ecosystem.

    ```bash
    # Get current caller identity to use as data lake administrator